Neat Video

 General questions

-What is the difference between Neat Video Demo, Home and Pro plug-in?
+What is the difference between Demo, Home and Pro editions?

 The Demo plug-in has some functional limitations.
 For example, it can only process short video sequences with limited frame size.
 Please see the detailed Feature map for more details.

-Should I uninstall Demo plug-in prior to installing Home / Pro plug-in?
+Should I uninstall Demo plug-in prior to installing Home / Pro plug-in/edition?

 This is not necessary.
 You can install the Home / Pro plug-in over the Demo plug-in.